Hekku2/home-dashboard-frontend/README.md

 * Login with backend
 * JWT token authentication after login
-* Simple list view (Books / Authors) to demonstrate socket communications
+* Simple list view (Measurements / Sensors) to demonstrate socket communications
 * Generic error handler which is attached to $http and $sailsSocket
 * Message service to show specified messages to users
 * Live chat to demonstrate subscribe actions